Polyaspartic Floor Coatings · Vancouver, BC

 • Primer selection based on real conditions (including moisture risk when needed).

-In short: polyaspartic can be an excellent Vancouver solution because it supports faster timelines and long-term appearance — but the real advantage comes from an installation that treats moisture, prep, and layer design as the main event.
+In short: polyaspartic can be an excellent Vancouver / Richmond solution because it supports faster timelines and long-term appearance — but the real advantage comes from an installation that treats moisture, prep, and layer design as the main event.

 03 · Where it works